 - Surface finishes (mirror, satin finish, burnishing, sandblasting, etc.)

 - Mechanisms in the case of closables,

 Materials affect the price of the knife

-- Type of steel (although they are all quality steels used by makers, some have a much higher price beyond damascus steels),
+- Type of steel (although they are all quality steels used by makers, some have a much higher price beyond damask steels),

 - Cheeks (more or less valuable materials can make the price vary a lot),